pfertyk/blog/content/008-asyncio-context-manager-testing.md

 The mock is first going to provide an empty list and then a list with one item.
 We are going to check if the API and the `json` method were in fact called twice and if the image URL of the second call was read correctly.

-The problem is, this test doesn't work:
+The only problem is, this test doesn't work:

 ```text
     async def get_random_photo_url():